Rani Jhansi Marine National Park, Andaman & Nicobar Islands: A Subaquatic Symphony

 Silent witness to time, majestic and high

-Introduction Nestled in the heart of the northeastern state of Assam, Manas National Park stands as a testament to the rich biodiversity and natural beauty of the region.
-Covering an area of approximately 950 square kilometers, it is a sanctuary for a wide array of rare and endangered species.
-With its lush forests, meandering rivers, and diverse flora and fauna, Manas National Park offers a sanctuary for those seeking solace in the embrace of nature's untouched wilderness.
-A UNESCO World Heritage Site Manas National Park is located in the Baksa and Chirang districts of Assam, known for their pristine landscapes and cultural diversity.
-The park is recognized as a UNESCO World Heritage Site and is characterized by its tropical forests, grasslands, and the tranquil Manas River, creating an...
+Introduction Nestled in the northeastern corner of West Bengal, Buxa National Park stands as a testament to the rich biodiversity and historical significance of the region.
+Covering an area of approximately 315 square kilometers, it is a sanctuary for a wide array of rare and endangered species.
+With its dense forests, meandering rivers, and diverse flora and fauna, Buxa National Park offers a sanctuary for those seeking solace in the embrace of nature's untouched wilderness.
+A Wilderness Steeped in History Buxa National Park is located in the Alipurduar district of West Bengal, known for its lush greenery and historical landmarks.
+The park is characterized by its dense tropical forests, rolling hills, and the remnants of the historic Buxa Fort, creating an environment where wildlife...